With peppers in peak season right now, give this fabulous recipe a try with the added pizzaz of fragrant fennel.

 Have I mentioned that we are at peak pepper season?
 Peppers in all shapes and sizes and in all types of flavors.
 It’s a bonanza of colors that look beautiful and enticing, and this recipe is as colorful as the peppers in season.
-It’s a delicious Indian bell pepper potato curry with paneer.

 This sabzi is a dish I had last year at a small dinner at our friends Vijay and Priya’s home.
 The feast was as expected festive and delicious and there were a lot of dishes that I absolutely loved!
 I really wanted to get recipes for everything!!
 But decided to start with this recipe which seemed easy enough to make.